-US citizens in the CCWC workforce, only 12 percent do not have a high school diploma or GED and 33.7 percent have a college degree.
+The Merced County workforce exhibits comparable educational attainment to the rest of the San Joaquin Valley region.
+Among US citizens in the workforce, only 13 percent do not have a high school diploma or GED and 60 percent have some college experience or an AA degree or higher.
 However, it is important to recognize that many non-citizens have not had the same educational opportunities in their home countries and many have not achieved the equivalent of a high school diploma.
-As shown in Figure 5, 63 percent of the non-citizens 25 and over in the labor force have not obtained a high school diploma or a GED.
-Twenty percent of non-citizens in the labor force have earned a high school diploma or equivalent, which is five percentage points lower than the rate for citizens (i.e. 25.9 percent).
-This accounts in part for the differences in educational attainment between Latino workers and other workers in the labor force (Figure 6), as the non-citizen group is 87.1 percent Latino; slightly over 39 percent of all Latinos in the workforce have no high school diploma or GED.
-It is also important to note that Latinos have earned high school diplomas and GEDs at rates slightly surpassing Whites and Others, at 25.9 percent versus 24.5 percent (Whites) and 21.7 percent (Others).
-However, Whites and Others are over two times more likely than Latinos to have earned a college degree: 14.9 percent of the Latinos in the labor force have earned a college degree versus 40 percent for Whites and 41 percent for Others (Figure 6).
+As shown in Figure 5, 68 percent of the non-citizens 25 and over in the labor force have not obtained a high school diploma or a GED.
+Seventeen-percent of non-citizens in the labor force have earned a high school diploma or equivalent, although this rate is almost ten percentage points lower than the rate for citizens (i.e. 27 percent).
+This accounts in part for the differences in educational attainment between Latino workers and other workers in the labor force (Figure 6), as the non-citizen group is 86 percent Latino.
+It is also important to note that Latinos have earned high school diplomas and GEDs at rates similar to all other races, at 23.9 percent versus 25.0 percent.
+However, those of other races are over three times more likely than Latinos to have earned a college degree: 11.3 percent of the Latinos in the labor force have earned a college degree versus 39 percent for Whites and Others (Figure 6).